hbarrocas/Attitude/README.md

 * Side Slip Indicator
 * Compass

-which makes up for the old "six-pack" needed for VFR flight.
-Some features still require some work (e.g.: The altimeter doesn't have a Datum selector to set the current atmospheric pressure).
+The old "six-pack" needed for VFR flight, now on a screen, called Primary Flight Display (PFD).

 ### Future of Attitude